GVermeire/UGENT_OOP_2023_2024/README.md

 # UGENT_OOP_2023_2024

 Welcome to the UGENT_OOP_2023_2024 project!
-This project is created and maintained by GVermeire.

 ## Project Overview

-The UGENT_OOP_2023_2024 project contains GVermeire's personal solutions to the Dodona exercises assigned by his professor for the Object-Oriented Programming (OOP) course.
+The UGENT_OOP_2023_2024 project contains personal solutions to the Dodona exercises assigned by a professor for the Object-Oriented Programming (OOP) course.
 These exercises are designed to reinforce and assess the understanding of OOP concepts and principles.

 ## Cloning the Repository